RWM101/Tax-Firm-Data/README.md

 - Lucca Leon has higher utilization than most on an hour-to-hour basis, but all interns need more work assigned.
 - Almost all the Unassigned projects in the firm are at the intern level, and more experienced staff shoulbe brought in to take some pressure off.

-In the chart above, to the left, Cecelia and Luca Rush both have roughly 40 hours of work assigned, and Lucca Leon has 19 hours.
-The blue sections represent hours currently being worked on, and the orange hours represent upcoming work that has yet to be started.

-The right image shows 225 hours ready to be assigned to an intern.
-This number comes from all projects ready to be assigned to an intern.
-Each intern project has a budget between 2 and 6 hours, so the 225 hours could represent between a couple dozen projects or just over 100 projects.

-The goal is to keep full-time interns at near 50 assigned hours.
-Lucca Leon should be at around 25 hours.
-Since they will run out of work once they finish their current items, the priority would be to prioritize both Lucca Rush and Lucca Leon when assigning projects.
-Once they get to 50 and 25 assigned hours, respectively, projects should then be assigned to Cecelia.

 ## Determining Associate and Senior Workloads
 Here is a list of all the associates and seniors assigned to projects, and the hours of each stage.